-We have all seen the movie moments of labour and birth, and you have probably written a number of them into your birth plan, such as bravely working through the pain, music playing in the background, love surrounding you and a serene look on your face as your baby is handed to you.
+We have all seen the movie moments of labour and birth, and you have probably written a number of them into your birth plan, such as bravely working through the pain, music playing in the background, love surrounding you and a serene look on your face as your baby is handed to you in the delivery room.

 However, the reality can be very different.
 The following is not to scare you, but rather to prepare you for those things your friends and family probably haven’t old you about the birthing process.